It may seem like there’s nothing left to do but stockpile and stay home in Tokyo at the moment, and that’s exactly right.

 1. Don’t go on a self-guided walking tour

 Half the fun of exploring Tokyo is exactly that: exploring.
-While there are still some guided tours available, like this foodie tour of Tsukiji, there are plenty of routes you can take yourself.
+While there are still some guided tours available, there are plenty of routes you can take yourself.
 If you’re not sure where to start, we have quite the collection of rough itineraries to introduce you to different parts of the city.
 While some major attractions like museums might be closed, you can still find great architecture, delicious restaurants and unusual sights thoughout the city.

 For the hipsters in town, a half-day walk through Daikanyama and Nakameguro offers cafes galore, traditional houses and great views—not to mention that famous river complete with blossoms (if you time it right).